Last updated: October 31, 2021

 The roads leading to other lakes (like Lago Traful and Lago Hermoso) are dirt roads but are in good condition as well.

-Car Rental for the 7 Lakes Route
+Self-Drive the 7 Lakes Route

 We rented a car for our time in San Martin de los Andes and I highly recommend it.